aery32/aery32/README.md

     git clone git://github.com/aery32/aery32.git myproject
     cd myproject

 Put your C source files under `src/` directory and define those in [sources variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L55).
 Header files you can put under `include/` or `src/`.
-You can start by editing `src/main.c`.
+Start by editing `src/main.c`.
+Board initialization sequency can be found from `board.c` and the other defined settings from `board.h`.
 If you prefer C++ over C, change the [CC variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L66) to 'avr32-g++'.
 In this case you also have to change the specific language standard used by GCC to 'gnu++98'.
 This is made by modifying the '-std' option in [CFLAGS variable](https://github.com/aery32/aery32/blob/master/Makefile#L68).

 To compile the project just call